Filipinos’ trust in Duterte falls to lowest level - survey

 The survey did not ask respondents to explain their rating.
 Duterte had enjoyed high trust ratings, peaking at +79 shortly after taking office.

-Duterte did not mention the survey results on Saturday and his office did not immediately respond to a request for comment.
+Duterte did not mention the survey results on Saturday but a spokesman welcomed the support.

+"We are now working double time to aid families affected by high prices while keeping the economy stable," presidential spokesman Harry Roque said in a statement.

+Annual inflation reached its highest in nearly a decade in August, exceeding expectations and increasing the changes of a fourth interest rate rise this year.

 (Reporting by Neil Jerome Morales; Editing by Martin Petty)